 Hostage Negotiator by A.J.
 Porfirio

 This is a game that I discovered recently.
-Combining deck-building hosn1awith a tight economy, and some really tough decisions, Hostage Negotiator is a one-player only game that has some serious bite to it.
+Combining deck-building with a tight economy, and some really tough decisions, Hostage Negotiator is a one-player only game that has some serious bite to it.
 A single game takes up to about twenty minutes if you play it through to the end, though they frequently run shorter.
 The player is a police hostage negotiator trying to talk down an abductor who has taken many hostages.
 Cards are bought from a tableau straight into the player’s hand, used to attempt to calm the abductor down, rescue hostages, or gain credit to buy more cards next turn, and then discarded back to the tableau.
 You never have many cards available to use, and this makes the game’s economy of when to try for credit, rescue, or calming down the abductor all the more important.
 Success with the cards is also determined by a dice roll, the number of dice being dictated by how angry the abductor is – the angrier they are, the fewer dice you have available.
 The game plays differently every time, and while it comes with three abductors, there are multiple expansion packs available that not only introduce new abductors, but new mechanics to work with.

 Arkham Horror by Richard Launius and Kevin Wilson, published by Fantasy Flight Games